 BHS students show support for local police

 Some Brunswick High School students wanted to get a positive message out.
 Read more here.

 Have some old building materials and other junk that you need to dump?
 The City will be holding its annual Clean-Up Collection Day on July 11, 2015 from 8 am to noon.
 Details.

 Back to the farm!

 Proceeds from the lease will be donated to the Society for its Save the Farm fund.
 Work is nearing completion on the farmhouse renovation in anticipation of reopening to the public this year, as part of the Community’s 200th birthday celebration.
-The weekly Farmers Market will return on Sundays from 11 am – 3 pm beginning on June 14, 2015.
+The weekly Farmers Market is now open on Sundays from 11 am – 3 pm.
 A special historical bus tour is being planned for late summer for community members to learn about the early days of Brunswick.
 More information can be found on the Historical Society website at www.brunswickhistory.com.

 More Brunswick news | Go